danielrriggs/danielrriggs.github.io/content/Pituitary.md

 aliases:
   - pituitary gland
 ---
-A small, bean-shaped master gland situated at the base of your brain (located below the [[thalamus]]), somewhat behind your nose and between your ears.
+A small, bean-shaped master gland situated at the base of your brain (located below the [[Thalamus]]), somewhat behind your nose and between your ears.

 The gland influences nearly every part of your body.
-The [[hormone|hormones]] it produces help regulate important functions, such as growth, blood pressure and reproduction.
+The [[Hormone|hormones]] it produces help regulate important functions, such as growth, blood pressure and reproduction.